Nellie Mae Rowe: Drawings and paintings

 Through inventive use of color, space, and form, Rowe realized fantasy-like landscapes in her drawings and paintings.
 While her early works focused on a single subject, later works exhibit more complicated compositions.
 Describing Rowe's "masterly" multifigured works from 1980 and 1981, Kogan notes that "figures generally interact and merge organically; negative space often invites other forms, and every available space is occupied either by images or decorative patterning or both.
 The viewer's eye literally dances around the composition at a lively, rhythmical pace."

 Throughout her body of work is an unflagging focus on narrative.
-Rowe sought to recreate scenes from her daily life, past memories, and dreams.
+Rowe sought to recreate scenes from her daily life, memories, and dreams.
 Paying "equal attention to scenes of everyday life and to fantasy," she composed "naturalistic scenes" and scenes, which sought to merge "the everyday with the fantastic."

 This merging of real and fantasy often represented itself in Rowe's shapes.
 While human and animal shapes are repeated throughout Rowe's works, she often created "hybrid figures such as dog/human, a cow/woman, a dog with wings, and a butterfly/bird/woman."
 Rowe's original use of space and perspective further reinforce the imaginative and whimsical qualities of her work.
 Eschewing realistic constraints of scale, her figures often seem to float in space.

 Throughout her two-dimensional works, she incorporated common religious imagery, like the cross, or faith-based texts.
 A member of the African Methodist Church, Rowe was a deeply spiritual and religious Christian.
 Across some of her canvas she wrote, "Beleave in God and He Will Make A Way Far You" or "God Bless My House."
 She said, "Drawing is the only thing I think is good for the Lord" and attributed her artistic talent to God.
 Additionally, some scholars have located her depiction of "haints" or spirits in broader African-American spiritual traditions, which accepted the presence of voodoo spirits.